 - Easy cutting: You can always make this a few hours or a few days ahead of time.
 I like to make it a few hours before dinner, refrigerate, then slice with a large sharp knife, wiping between slices for the cleanest cuts.

-– Customize: Feel free to customize this recipe as you want.
-That’s what makes it so great.
+- Customize: Feel free to customize this recipe as you want.
+That's what makes it so great.
 I love mine with ground turkey and a lot of spice.
-However, my mom makes this as a vegan version for my sister and her wife as well.
+However, my mom makes this as a vegan version for my sibling.
 You can mix up your protein, sauce, and herbs very easily.

 - 1 lb. ground turkey